ethn1ee/lang-bench/README.md

 ### 1. Blur

 The Blur benchmark is a simple program that blurs an image using a Gaussian filter.
 The benchmark measures the time taken to process the image and the memory usage during the operation.
+The Gaussian blur is performed using its separability, which allows the 2D convolution to be performed as two 1D convolutions (horizontal and vertical).

 #### Parameters

 Upon selecting the blur option, you will be prompted to enter the following parameters:

 - **Kernel radius**
-    The radius of the Gaussian kernel used for blurring.
+    The radius of the Gaussian kernel used for blurring, equivalent to blur intensity.
 A larger radius will result in a more blurred image, and will take longer.
 A radius of 0 will result in no blur.

 ### 2. Fibonacci